davepacheco/kartlytics/README.md

 # Roadmap

 This project is still just a prototype.
-Currently, on at least some input, it's able to identify the start of the race, the characters playing, and the positions of each player during the race.
+Currently, on at least some input, it's able to identify the start of the race, the characters playing, the positions of each player during the race, and the end of the race.
 Remaining items include:

+- emit JSON for race events
 - detect lap completion
-- detect race completion
 - build masks for the remaining tracks
 - import video directly, rather than requiring individual frames